 IAL Placement Assignment: Specific placements will be determined by the MSc Faculty, MSc Program Services Office and will be based on the input of participating companies.
 Projects and companies are subject to change each year.
 While students may indicate preferences for a certain company and project, students are not guaranteed their preferences as this depends on the business needs and individual assessment of Ivey’s IAL partners.

-SEPTEMBER TO DECEMBER
+SEPTEMBER to DECEMBER

 Core Course & Elective Courses

-Choose two electives from the list above.
+Choose three electives from the list above.

-SEPTEMBER TO APRIL
+SEPTEMBER to APRIL

 NHH Dual Degree

 The MSc-NHH allows you to split your time studying at Ivey and at the Norwegian School of Economics (NHH) in Bergen, Norway.
-At the end of the MSc-NHH experience, you graduate with an MSc in Business Analytics from Ivey, ands second masters degree from NHH, MS in Economics and Business Administration, major in Business Analytics (BAN).
+At the end of the MSc-NHH experience, you graduate with an MSc in Business Analytics from Ivey, and a second masters degree from NHH, MS in Economics and Business Administration, major in Business Analytics (BAN).